rtucker/backuppc-archive-s3/README.markdown

 > suspiciously like what you set on the Xfer tab, do they not?  :-) and
 > then `Start the Archive`.
 >
 > Watch syslog and hopefully everything will work.
+If it does not, there
+> will be decent debugging output in the archive job's log, viewable via
+> the BackupPC console.

 backup-manager.py
 -----------------